marcusoftnet/marcusoftnet.github.io/_posts/2007-08-21-marcus-model.md

 <span id="SPELLING_ERROR_0" class="blsp-spelling-corrected">OK -
-today was one of the strangest days in my working life - at least if you look on what i did...
+today was one of the strangest days in my working life - at least if you look on what I did...

 [Avega](http://www.avega.se/) is doing
 a makeover of our website - which, if we are honest was needed for a